What help is out there?

 Local offers of help:

-Anyone can make a referral to the North Yorkshire Multi-Agency Screening Team (MAST) if you are worried about any child and think they may be a victim of neglect or abuse, whether as a member of the public, or as a professional.
+Anyone can make a referral to the the Children and Families Service.
+To make a referral you can contact the North Yorkshire Multi-Agency Screening Team (MAST) if you are worried about any child and think they may be a victim of neglect or abuse, whether as a member of the public, or as a professional.
 Our one minute guide about making a referral to the Children and Families Service can be found here.

 To find out more click here: NYSCP (safeguardingchildren.co.uk)

 The North Yorkshire and York Trusted Relationships Project is one way in which young people aged 10-17 who are at risk of criminal exploitation are accessing support.

 Through the project, young people are assigned to at trained worker to build a trusting relationship with over a long period time and develop skills to protect them from exploitation.

 Currently, young people are referred to the project by North Yorkshire Children & Families Service.

 To find out more about the service click here.